 the fly. (via the ^ menu next to Share Screen)

 If you’re dealing with a troll or bad actor:

 Put the troll or bad actor on hold.
 The participant will be put into a

-“waiting room” and will not be able to participate in the call until the host
+waiting room and will not be able to participate in the call until the

-as it is permanent.
-They will never be able to come back into that meeting
+feature, as it is permanent.
+They will never be able to come back into

-ID on that particular device.
-Do not joke around with this feature; it’s
+that meeting ID on that particular device.
+Do not joke around with

-better to put the attendee on “hold” first and then remove.
+this feature; it’s better to put the attendee on “hold” first and then

 After an action has been taken, use the lock meeting feature so that no